alicezuber/alicezuber/README.md

 I am a Information Management studen

-I am making a LLM AI daughter Minato Shigure
+I am try to train a LLM AI daughter "Minato Shigure"

-I am making a website for my LAN

 <!--You can contact me for English to traditional Chinese translations if needed-->